Dsc-Dce/chatBot-cloud/CONTRIBUTING.md

 Added _______ card in _______ section

-(For example : Added Endgames in movies section)
+(For example : Added Alexa in Cloud chatbot)